xvariable/api_tutorial/README.md

 # API tutorial with R

-In this repository you will find the files for a basic (2 hour) introduction to APIs with R. The tutorials are hands-on and the jupyter notebooks can be opened in Google Colab.
+In this repository you will find the files for a basic (2 hour) introduction to APIs with R.
+The tutorial consists of 3 parts:
+- 01 Introduction (rmd)
+- 02 Simple Example (jupyter notebook)
+- 03 API Wrapper (with twitter, jupyter notebook)

+The hands-on jupyter notebooks can be opened in Google Colab.
+Follow these steps:

+- with your google account visit https://colab.research.google.com
+- select "GitHub"
+- GitHub-URL/user: xvariable
+- path: xvariable/api_tutorial
+- select the notebook

 License: